heedy/heedy/docs/server/configuration.md

 ## Installing Plugins

 You can install a plugin using the web UI by uploading a zip file containing the plugin folder.
-Remember to enable the plugin by clicking its checkbox once it is uploaded!
 ![Plugin Upload UI](./plugin_upload.png)

 You will be prompted to restart heedy to activate the plugin.
+It is highly recommended that you check the box for a database backup whenever installing new plugins which might modify your database.
+That way, if there are issues, heedy can revert the entire update, including any changes to the database.

 ### Manually Installing Plugins